A Spanner for the Day After: Conclusions

 \section{Conclusions}

 \seclab{conclusions}

-In this paper we have shown several constructions for $\epsR$-reliable spanners.
-Our results for constructing reliable exact spanners in one dimension have size $\Of(n\log n)$, which is optimal.
-In higher dimensions we were able to show a simple construction of a $\epsR$-reliable spanner with optimal size for the case of bounded spread.
-For arbitrary point sets in $\Re^d$ we obtained a construction with $\Of\pth{n \log n (\log \log n)^{6}}$ edges, which is nearly optimal.

-It is still an open question whether $\epsR$-reliable spanners can be constructed with $\Of(n\log n)$ edges for general point sets.
+A natural open question is whether $\epsR$-reliable spanners can be constructed with $\Of(n\log n)$ edges for general point sets.
+There are different approaches that lead to near optimal bounds.
+While we use the one-dimensional construction with a careful application of locality-sensitive orderings, Bose \etal \cite{bcdm-norgm-18} uses \WSPD, centroid decomposition and an idea of Willard \cite{w-mdsfde-82} for order maintenance.
 Another natural open question is how to construct reliable spanners that are required to be subgraphs of a given graph.